ekristen/libnuke/README.md

 agnostic to the system using it.
 As such, the queue package can be used for just about anything you want to queue and retry items.
 However, it is still geared towards the removal of said it, its primary interface has to have the `Remove` method is still available.

-The goal of this library is to be able to be used for any cloud provider, but anything that wants to use a similar pattern for iterating over and removing resources.

 ## License

 MIT